pachasaheb/InsuranceLabRepo/README.md

 For Proof Of Concept, built a project 'Feature Request Application' with python,flask,sqlalchemy and knockoutjs.

 # Feature Request Application:
 	Feature Request Application is built with Python and Flask which is a web application framework written in Python.
-It consist of feature request form page where a user can fill in a feature request, html values binding using KnockoutJS , using SqlAlchemy ORM details are persisted in database and feature request details page where a user can see feature request list in the form of atable.
+It consist of feature request form page where a user can fill in a feature request, html values binding usingKnockoutJS, using SqlAlchemy ORM details are persisted in database and feature request details page where a user can see feature request list in the form of atable.

 # Getting Started:
 	Pre-requisites: Project is built and validated using the following software
 		* Python (v.3.6.4),
 		* PostgreSql database(v.10.1)
 		* Browsers: Chrome(v.64.) and Firefox(v.55+)
 	Note: If any other database has to be used please change the connection string in Config.py and also change system paths for test cases.
-    Please Refer to TechStack Requirements for further specifications below.
+    	* Please Refer to TechStack Requirements for further specifications below.

 # TODO:
 	* Building Project and Deploying In Cloud